jekyll/jekyll-import/site/_importers/joomla3.md

 The only required fields are `dbname`, `prefix` and `user`. `password` defaults to `""`, and `host` defaults to `"localhost"`.

-If the `category` field is not filled, all articles will be imported, except the ones that are uncategorized.
+If the `category` numerical field is not filled, all articles will be imported, except the ones that are uncategorized.